donsheehy/greedypermutation/examples/greedysketch.md

 G = list(greedy(D))
 ```

-Sketches $D_i$ where $i \in \{1,2,3,4,5,10\}$ are shown below. $D_1$ always contains a single point, the diagonal.
+Sketches $D_i$, where $i \in \{1,2,3,4,5,10\}$, are shown below. $D_1$ always contains a single point, the diagonal.
 Points that are further away are added gradually and this gives an intuition why a sketch could be considered a good approximation of a persistence diagram at a particular scale.

 ```python {cmd continue="setup" output="html" hide}
 for i in n: